cocos-creator/creator-api-docs-2.x/en/classes/RichText.md

   - [`maxWidth`](#maxwidth) `Number` The maximize width of the RichText
   - [`lineHeight`](#lineheight) `Number` Line Height of RichText.
   - [`imageAtlas`](#imageatlas) `SpriteAtlas` The image atlas for the img tag.
 For each src value in the img tag, there should be a valid spriteFrame in the image atlas.
+  - [`handleTouchEvent`](#handletouchevent) `Boolean` Once checked, the RichText will block all input events (mouse and touch) within the bounding box of the node, preventing the input from penetrating into the underlying node.
   - [`__eventTargets`](#eventtargets) `Array` Register all related EventTargets, all event callbacks will be removed in _onPreDestroy
   - [`node`](#node) `Node` The node this component is attached to.
 A component is always attached to a node.